 7. Don’t forget the salty

 Finally, to counteract the sweet, you need something salty.
 If you are adding an array of charcuterie to your cheese platter, your problem is solved.
-Even if you are, you can still add a few olives and peanuts.
+Even if you are, you can still add a few olives, peanuts or even some boursin herbed cheese.

 In France, a full cheese board with all the whistles is not so much an appetizer, as it is an apéro.
 Friends gathering in bars in Paris will just order a cheese and charcuterie platter and nibble on that all evening long.
 A casual apéro dinatoire where no main meal afterwards, starts early and ends late and so the cheese plate can be served whenever you wish.